metagenomics/submg/README.md

 A command line interface is available as well as a graphical user interface, with both offering the same functionality.
 You can use subMG to continue a submission process if some levels of data already exist in ENA (e.g. submitting samples and reads through the ENA web interface, then using subMG to submit the assembly and bins).

-subMG was developed in the German [NFDI4Microbiota consortium](https://nfdi4microbiota.de/) with the objective of simplifying [FAIR](https://www.go-fair.org/fair-principles/) data sharing in metagenomics and offering support to microbiology researchers struggling with the submission process.
+subMG was developed within the German [NFDI4Microbiota consortium](https://nfdi4microbiota.de/) with the objective of simplifying [FAIR](https://www.go-fair.org/fair-principles/) data sharing in metagenomics and assisting microbiologists with the submission process.
 <p align="center">
   <source media="(prefers-color-scheme: dark)" srcset="submg/resources/gui_screenshot.png">
   <source media="(prefers-color-scheme: light)" srcset="submg/resources/gui_screenshot.png">